Rules & Costs | Design | Check Your Design | Choose Your Color | Submit Your Design | Pick Up Your Print

-Only Northbrook Residents with a Library card in good standing may submit designs for 3D printing, and only one job may be submitted at a time.
-View our complete list of rules.
+Anyone with a library card issued in Illinois, registered with our library and in good standing, may submit designs for 3D printing.
+Only one job may be submitted or in our queue at a time.

 Blender is very powerful free software, but takes a while to learn.

 SketchUp is a simple application with a fast learning curve and good tools.